 Some suggest the best way to do this is further inclusion of First Nations voices and truth-telling in school curriculums.
 In April 2021, the Australian Curriculum, Assessment and Reporting Authority (ACARA) proposed changes to the national curriculum, after a review found that the current organising ideas fail to recognise First Nations experiences of European contact.
 They proposed using the term ‘invasion’ instead of ‘settlement’ when teaching about colonisation.
 This is an indication that our society is ready to tell the truth: Australia was not settled peacefully.
 It was invaded and colonised and the colonial project continues today.

-The proposed change also puts the lived experiences of First Nations people at the centre of Australia’s story, and is a great example of how the onus of truth-telling is not just on us.
+As Teela Reid explains, the proposed change also puts the lived experiences of First Nations people at the centre of Australia’s story, and is a great example of how the onus of truth-telling is not just on us.
 Non-Indigenous people also have a responsibility to hold space for dialogue grounded in truth.